snjvn/Group01/README.md

 The LED Ring is made of 16 equally-spaced RGB LEDs.
 The objective is to display time (Hrs, Mins, Secs) on this ring in a way similar to an analog wall clock.

+- Red light would indicate the position of the Hour hand. similarly, Blue and Green would indicate the presence of Minutes and Seconds hands of the clock.
+- Features like manual setting of time could be implemented.

 ### Communicating with the LED Rings

 - The LEDs on the ring are WS2812B LEDs.